-If you are like me and grow your own cherry tomatoes then you will know how prolific these plants can be.
-I usually end up with so many that I will bag them up and freeze them.
-Although by doing this they are no longer firm enough to use for salads.
-So this cherry tomato soup recipe is a perfect use for them.
+If like me you grow your own cherry tomatoes then you will know how prolific these plants can be.
+Quite often, I end up with more than I can use, so I bag them up and freeze them .
+Although by doing this they are no longer firm enough to use in salads.
+This cherry tomato soup recipe makes the perfect solution to this problem.

 This post includes affiliate links I earn a small commission from at not cost to you see my full disclaimer